neo4j/neo4j-javascript-driver/README.md

 ```

 It is not required to explicitly close the driver on a web page.
 Web browser should gracefully close all open
 WebSockets when the page is unloaded.
-However, driver instance should be explicitly closed when it's lifetime
+However, driver instance should be explicitly closed when its lifetime
 is not the same as the lifetime of the web page:

 ```javascript